frederic-perez/AmE-dictionary/data/dictionary.md

 __Little Boy__ _n_
 __live large__ _idiom_ (living large) To have a luxurious lifestyle.
 The term sometimes implies that such a lifestyle will be temporary.
 __live like a king__ _idiom_ (living like kings) To have a luxurious lifestyle, in which one’s every need or desire is satisfied.
 Typically said of or by a man. _The cost of living is so much lower in Spain that we could live like kings there._
+__live the life of Riley__ _idiom_ If someone lives the life of Riley, they have a very enjoyable life because they have plenty of money and no problems. _He was living the life of Riley while we had barely enough to eat.
+It was like paradise._ Note: People sometimes use the verbs _lead_ or _have_ instead of _live_. _These people moan about their lives when in reality they’re having the life of Riley._ Note: This expression often shows disapproval or envy.
 __live up to (someone’s) expectations__ _idiom_ :two: To be as good as or have the qualities that someone predicted, expected, or hoped for. _I’m so excited for the latest movie in the series—I hope it lives up to my expectations!_
 __live wire__
 __livelihood__ _n_ :dart::three: (livelihoods) Occupation or employment.